llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/50_maintenance_area.md

 ##Add a red line after each charger

 Directly at the beginning of the next tile after a charger, add a red line [](#fig:red_line).
-This red line is used to determine whether a Duckiebot is the first in a charger or not.
+This red line is used to determine whether a Duckiebot is the first in a charger or not. hello

 <div figure-id="fig:red_line">
 <img src="images/cable_shoe_connection.jpg" style="width: 100%"/>